seraageldin/CICD-Simple-Project/README.md

 ## Make sure the docker file has the image
 FROM httpd
-COPY index.html /usr/local/apache2/htdocs   // you can get any other image but our base image will be httpd
+COPY index.html /usr/local/apache2/htdocs   #you can get any other image but our base image will be httpd

 ## You need to make a clone from this repo to your machine using
 git clone + repo URL